 Either way, we love the combination of spicy and sweet, so jalapeño jam is a treat.
 It makes for a great gift, and can be used on cheese and crackers, toast, or even added to the pan after cooking meat to make a sweet pan sauce.

-Watch our video recipe for strawberry jalapeño jam here.
+Check out our recipe for strawberry jalapeño jam (video) here.

 How long do fresh jalapeños last?